 Step 3: Choose Your China Network Carrier

-While the actual choice of the handset is important when you rent a phone in China, of equal importance is the actual cellular service.
-In terms of the “cellular service,” we mean the coverage and reliability and the rates.
+While the actual choice of the handset is important when you rent a phone in China, of equal importance is the actual service provider.
+In terms of the “cellular service,” we mean the coverage, reliability and the rates.
 Cellular Abroad uses Unicom, one of the two major cellular service providers in China (the other is China Mobile).

 While coverage is excellent, there is no such thing as 100%, complete coverage.
 As a rule of thumb, wherever there are people and roads that people travel on, there is service.

 What Does it Cost to Rent a Phone for China?

 In terms of actual call and data rates, the better services like Cellular Abroad use a non-contractual, pay as you go concept that will allow you to easily rent a phone in China.
 The advantage of this approach is that you will always know how much you are spending.

 As of this writing, on top of the rental fee for the handset, customers pay $29 for either 250 minutes of calls within China or 125 minutes back to the US and Canada, unlimited incoming calls from anywhere and 1GB of 4G LTE mobile data.

 While this is enough for most travelers, you have the option of adding more talk time or more data when ordering your China phone rental or at any point during your trip.
 There are also a few important features to consider when renting, including if you need to keep your usual phone number and what’s the best way to use the device and how to get the best value out of your rental.

 Any China phone rental comes with a Chinese-based cell phone number.
 While this is convenient for when the locals want to reach you, it is less convenient – and more expensive – for callers from the United States and Canada to call you.